FreeCAD/FPA/handbook/people/expectations.md

 If you are tagged in a topic, please respond to the topic within 24-48 hours.

+If you're going to be away for an extended period of time, let someone know, especially if you are concerned about specific issues or upcoming votes.

 ### Lead by Example

 Whatever we want to see in the general community we should be doing ourselves as much as possible.